rutgerkok/Hammer/README.md

         <scope>compile</scope>
     </dependency>

 All public methods are documented using JavaDocs.
-To get started, create an instance of either `AnvilWorld` or `PocketWorld`.
+To get started, create an instance of `AnvilWorld`.
 You can then use the various methods on those classes to inspect or modify the level.

 ## Updating blocks_pc.json
 You can extract a new block list from the Minecraft Server as follows: